Sagrada Familia basilica aerial view with intricate spires, Barcelona, Spain

 La Boqueria Market

-Arrive before 10am to see it functioning as a true local market before the tour buses arrive.
+Arrive before 10:00 to see it functioning as a true local market before the tour buses arrive.
 Skip the overpriced smoothie stalls at the La Rambla entrance—head deeper inside for real vendors.
-Try jamón, cheese, and tapas at El Quim de la Boqueria; Bar Pinotxo, a legendary stall, has now moved to Mercat de Sant Antoni nearby.
+Try jamón, cheese, and tapas at El Quim de la Boqueria; Bar Pinotxo's original Boqueria stall closed in 2023, and the family reopened as Pinotxo Bar in Mercat de Sant Antoni.

 Barceloneta Beach & Seafood